parmoo/parmoo/docs/quickstart.rst

    pytest
    coverage report

-Running the regression tests and libensemble tests is a bit more involved and is usually accomplished via the ``-l`` flag for the ``parmoo/tests/run-tests.sh`` script.
+Running the regression tests and libEnsemble tests is a bit more involved and is usually accomplished via the ``-l`` flag for the ``parmoo/tests/run-tests.sh`` script.